 Long ago unmarried pregnant girls were abandoned on this Island with a lone tree by their fathers/brothers as a way of communicating to others not to get pregnant out of wedlock.
-This was because the families saw the act of unmarried pregnant girls as extremely shameful.
+The families saw the act of unmarried pregnant girls as extremely shameful.
 The girls unable to swim across (without swimming skills) were left to starve to death.
 On some occasions, young men in the neighborhood unable to pay bride price were quick to pick them and take them home as their wives.
 Thankfully this practice was later abandoned; some of the last surviving women picked from the island are alive in the neighboring village to Lake Bunyonyi.

 Bwama and Njuyeera (Sharp’s Island)

-Dr. Leonard Sharp, an English missionary came to this south western part of Uganda in 1921.
+Dr. Leonard Sharp, an English missionary came to this part of Uganda in 1921.
 In 1931 he established the leprosy treatment center on an uninhabited Island – Bwama Island.
 He put up a Church, hospital and patient quarters.
 The idea of this leprosy center was to make it attractive to the leprosy sufferers so that they move there from the communities therefore reducing infections.
 Dr. Sharp himself settled on the Njuyeera Island.

 Currently the buildings of the hospital are used by a boarding secondary school and primary school but no village settlement is found here.